hyperledger-archives/iroha-api/source/includes/_queries.md

 In case when a list of transactions per user is needed, `GetAccountTransactions` query can be formed.

 Given this Query, in successful case Iroha returns `TransactionsResponse`, which is a collection of transactions.

-<aside class="notice">Team of Iroha maintainers is implementing pagination for this query, so that user can retrive transactions partially, using tx_hash as head, and quantity as size of page</aside>

 ### Structure